-Each SSO Identity Provider requires specific information to create and configure a new Connection.
-And often, the information required to create a Connection will differ by Identity Provider.
+Each SSO Identity Provider requires specific information to create and configure a new connection.
+And often, the information required to create a connection will differ by Identity Provider.

-To create an Salesforce SAML Connection, you’ll need three pieces of information: an ACS URL, an SP Entity ID, and a Metadata URL.
+To create an Salesforce SAML connection, you’ll need three pieces of information: an ACS URL, an SP Entity ID, and a Metadata URL.

 WorkOS provides the ACS URL and SP Entity ID.
-It’s readily available in your Connection Settings in the WorkOS Dashboard.
+It’s readily available in your Connection Settings in the WorkOS dashboard.

 The Entity ID is a URI used to identify the issuer of a SAML request, response, or assertion.
-In this case, the entity ID is used to communicate that WorkOS will be the party performing SAML requests to the Enterprise’s Salesforce instance.
+In this case, the entity ID is used to communicate that WorkOS will be the party performing SAML requests to the organization's Salesforce instance.